MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_2_ComplianceProfiles.md

 ## What you’ll need:

-- A computer with a Dynamics 365 Marketing environment
+- A computer with a Dynamics 365 Customer Insights - Journeys environment

 ## Exercise 1: Create subscription lists

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.
 Change the area to the **Settings** area.

 2. Navigate to **Compliance profiles** under **Customer engagement.**